 London (AFP) April 27, 2011

-Earnings after taxation jumped to $7.124 billion (4.9 billion euros) in the three months to March, compared with the equivalent figure of the previous year, BP said in a results statement.
+Earnings after tax jumped to $7.124 billion (4.9 billion euros) in the three months to March, compared with the first quarter of 2010, BP said in a results statement.

-However, BP added that the 2010 Gulf of Mexico spill would cost it $41.3 billion, compared with previous guidance of $40.9 billion, and warned of "significant uncertainty" surrounding the company's ultimate exposure.
+It added that the 2010 Gulf of Mexico spill would cost BP $41.3 billion, up from a previous guidance of $40.9 billion, and warned of "significant uncertainty" surrounding the company's ultimate exposure.

 "The aftershocks from the Gulf of Mexico oil spill continue to impact BP," said equity analyst Keith Bowman at Hargreaves Lansdown Stockbrokers.